Andropause and Low Sex Drive in Men

 Treatment For Low Sex Drive In Men

 Restoring testosterone to healthy levels via testosterone replacement therapy takes care of low sex drive in most andropausal men in 3-5 weeks.
-It often takes care of erectile dysfunction, too, by causing the body to produce more nitric oxide—the building block of a healthy erection.
-Please see our page on erectile dysfunction to learn more.
+It often takes care of sexual dysfunction, too, by causing the body to produce more nitric oxide—the building block of a healthy erection.
 To overcome low libido in men, it’s also critical that any excess estrogen or prolactin be monitored and controlled.